How Can I Prepare Now to Become a Doctor?

 Medical Summer School, UK

-Evidence like this suggests that unleashing career interests to students of this demographic is paramount in helping them to start putting the steps in place to think more about where they may want to direct their education.
+Evidence like this suggests that thinking about careers with children of that age will help them shape their future education.
 In other words, for many students aged between 9-12 years-old, now is the time for them to explore and discover their passion!
 And what better way to pursue and delve into an interest in Medicine than at a Medical summer school in the UK for students aged between 9-12?